 Taking refuge in the Sangha means recognising the importance of the spiritual community and joining with others on the path of enlightenment.
 Practising alongside others means you can help each other to understand the teachings and share your experiences and receive guidance and support.
 It also helps to keep you accountable.

-The refuges are not blind faith.
-This is not about worship or surrendering your will to a higher power.
-The Buddha encourages you to question and doubt, and not to accept anything you haven’t personally verified through your own practice.
+Taking refuge isn’t about blind faith.
+It’s not about worship or surrendering your will to a higher power.
+The Buddha encourages you to question and doubt and not to accept anything you haven’t personally verified through your own practice and study.